-- If you are outside the local network, you will be prompted to authenticate your identity.
+- If you are outside the local network, you will be prompted to authenticate yourself.

-- These are not your usual INRS ID and password.
+- Attention!
+These are not your usual INRS ID and password you use for email.
 They are SDIS (library) specific and can be obtained via the Registration page : http://sdis.inrs.ca/inscription

 - Pros: you will always know if we have access or not to a specific resource

-- Cons: it might prove a little cumbersome in some cases if you don’t know the exact title of the resource you are looking for.
+- Cons: it might prove a little cumbersome in some cases, like if you don’t know the exact title of the resource you are looking for.

 The Parallel Way

 - If you’d rather navigate freely on the web, to your favorite journal or from a search result

 - Open the URL generator in a new parallel tab or window of your browser: http://sdis.inrs.ca/generateur-url

 - When you get to a restricted resource, copy the URL of this resource and paste it in the box of the URL Generator